 And if you think that’s a lot to invest in a domain, think again.
-In 2010, Facebook bought the domain name FB.com from the American Farm Bureau Federation and paid for it $8.5 million dollars, which is 42 times more than the company originally paid for Facebook.com.
+In 2010, Facebook bought the domain name FB.com from the American Farm Bureau Federation and paid $8.5 million for it, which is 42 times more than the company originally paid for Facebook.com.

 But Zuckerberg didn’t stop there.
 Similar to many entrepreneurs who discover the power of a good name, he has acquired many other top brand assets since – parse.com, internet.org, i.org, messenger.com – just to name a few.